duttapriya993/Retail_Customer_Transaction_and_Fraud_Pattern_Analysis/Retail_Transaction_Analysis_with_Fraud_Detection_Priya_Dutta/README_Retail_Project_Priya_Dutta.md

 ---

+### 🔎 About the `IsFraud` Column

+The `IsFraud` column was already present in the dataset and served as a binary label:

+- `1` = Fraudulent Transaction
+- `0` = Genuine Transaction

+We did not generate this label using machine learning.
+Instead, this project focuses on **pattern detection using SQL, Power BI, and Python** to highlight suspicious activity, high-risk regions, and fraud-prone categories.

+> This allows the analysis to be extended later into predictive modeling when machine learning is incorporated.

+---

 ### 🐍 Python Insights:
 - Used pandas to load & clean merged dataset
 - Performed fraud analysis by Region